Mikaela/shell-things/etc/opt/chromium/policies/recommended/README.md

 Disables Brave rewards and wallet by default while allowing the user to enable it regardless of the prompt that organization recommends them disabled.

+## `disable-brave-tor.json`

+Suggests disabling Tor in Brave as I recommend using Tor Browser instead, but again leaving it up to the user.

 ## `duckduckgo.json`